-Each interactive 60-90 minute summit is led by Julie Carrier, former Pentagon leadership consultant, top youth leadership speaker for teens and The World’s #1 Coach for Young Women and, Monique Coleman, Co-star of High School Musical and the United Nations Ambassador for Youth and Maryam and Nivaal Rehman, Award-Winning Twin Filmmakers and Activists who were filmmakers in Disney’s Dream Big Princess Campaign Highlighting Positive Role Models.
+Each interactive 60 minutes to two hours long summit is led by Julie Carrier, former Pentagon leadership consultant, top youth leadership speaker for teens and The World’s #1 Coach for Young Women and, Monique Coleman, Co-star of High School Musical and the United Nations Ambassador for Youth and Maryam and Nivaal Rehman, Award-Winning Twin Filmmakers and Activists who were filmmakers in Disney’s Dream Big Princess Campaign Highlighting Positive Role Models.

 Organizations that have partnered with julie:

 Featured on the Today Show, The New York Times and